dechamps/FlexASIO/CONFIGURATION.md

 The default behaviour is to use DirectSound.

-**TODO**: provide background information about the various kinds of backends

 ### `[input]` and `[output]` sections

 Options in this section only apply to the *input* (capture, recording) audio